Hag: In folklore

-Hags are similar to Lilith of the Torah and the Old Testament.

 In Western literature

 In mediaeval and later literature, the term hag, and its relatives in European languages, came to stand for an unattractive, older woman.
 Building on the mediaeval tradition of such women as portrayed in comic and burlesque literature, specifically in the Italian Renaissance, the hag represented the opposite of the lovely lady familiar from the poetry of Petrarch.

-The hag as a fantastic creature has also been used in some fantasy novels, such as the contemporary Harry Potter series by J.K.
-Rowling.
-Hags are depicted as a species of ugly, child-eating women with numerous warts.

 In The Heroes or Greek Fairy Tales For My Children, Charles Kingsley characterized Scylla as "Scylla the sea hag".

-The term Sea Hag was later popularized in the 20th-century United States as the name for a Popeye comic strip character.

-In Prince Caspian by C. S. Lewis a hag tries to resurrect the White Witch.